dhminch/MinchList/README.md

 ## Tools

-- [Kali](https://kali.org) - Linux distribution commonly used for penetration testing and CTFs
+- [Kali](https://kali.org) - Linux distribution commonly used for penetration testing and CTFs.
 - [CyberChef](https://gchq.github.io/CyberChef/) - Toolset for extracting and operating on data, great for CTFs and work too.